Skip to content

 Using tokens

 The design tokens are available directly via the @nib-group/design-tokens npm package.
-However, within React applications it is easier to access tokens via the @nib-components/theme package and its token function, for custom styling worker, or via provided props on mesh components.
+However, within React applications it is easier to access tokens via the @nib-group/mesh-theme package and its token function, for custom styling worker, or via provided props on mesh components.

 Many mesh components have been updated to consume design tokens for properties such as color, spacing and border radii.
-By updating to the latest version of @nib-components/theme you can take advantage of these changes with minimal effort.
+By updating to the latest version of @nib-group/mesh-theme you can take advantage of these changes with minimal effort.

 The Box component